-The effective control and use of dynamic reactor behavior is essential to enhance the desired performance parameters.
+The effective control and use of dynamic reactor operation is essential to enhance the desired performance parameters.
 Dynamic operation can be either systemic, i.e. catalyst deactivation, or forced, modulation of inlet parameters.
-With the application of suitable tools, it is possible to determine process parameters that make a dynamic operation more efficient than a steady state process.
-A dynamic operation of multifunctional reactors can be used to reduce downtimes and lead to higher efficiencies compared to conventional reactor concepts.
+With the application of suitable methodologies, it is possible to determine dynamic operating parameters that enhance a process compared to their steady state operation.
+Further, dynamic operation of multifunctional reactors can be used to reduce downtimes compared to conventional reactor concepts.

 Nonlinear Frequency Response Method

-The NFR method is based on the concept of higher order frequency response functions (FRFs) and applicable for weakly nonlinear systems.
+The NFR method is based on the concept of higher order frequency response functions (FRFs) and is applicable for weakly nonlinear systems.
 Frequency response of a weakly nonlinear system, in addition to the basic harmonic, contains a non-periodic (DC) term and, theoretically, an infinite sequence of higher harmonics.
 The DC component of the output is responsible for the average performance of the periodically operated reactor, and its sign and value define whether, and to which extent, the periodic operation leads to process improvement.
-Using the NFR method, this DC component can be approximately estimated from a single asymmetrical second order FRF (for modulation of a single input) or from several single input and cross- asymmetrical second order FRFs (for multiple-input modulation, see Figure 2).
-For the case of multiple modulated inputs, the optimal phase difference between the modulated inputs, which is an essential parameter, can be directly determined [4,5].

-As an example reaction the hydrolysis of acetic anhydride in an adiabatic CSTR has been chosen.
-In order to implement single and multiple input parameter perturbations and experimental setup was build (Figure 3).
+As an example, the hydrolysis of acetic anhydride in an adiabatic CSTR has been chosen.
+In order to implement single and multiple input parameter perturbations an experimental setup was built.

 It was possible to show that the single input modulation does not change the time-average output, in case of inlet concentration, or results in detrimental output, in case of total flow perturbation.
-In case of simultaneous modulation of inlet concentration and total flow the phase difference between the two inlets in crucial.
-This is presented in Figure 4 and Figure 5.
+For the simultaneous modulation of inlet concentration and total flow, the phase difference between the two inlets is the essential parameter to obtain beneficial operating conditions, in comparison to the steady-state.
+This is presented in Figure 2 and the corresponding inlet modulating function in Figure 3.
 A clear maximum is observed at the optimal phase difference.

 Membrane Reactors for Integrated Coupling of Oxidative and Thermal Dehydrogenation of Propane